KoDa-project/KoDaWebSite/content/koda/_index.md

 # KoDa API

-To access the KoDa data the user has to interact via the [KoDa API](./KoDaAPI.md).
-The KoDa API allows the user to access the raw GTFS data or make more advanced searches in the [KoDa database](./KoDaDatabase.md) via special API calls.
+To access the KoDa data the user has to interact via the [KoDa API](.https://api.koda.trafiklab.se/KoDa/api/v2/swagger/).
+The KoDa API allows the user to access the raw static and real time GTFS data via special API calls.

 # KoDa Database

-The raw data has been downloaded from [trafiklab.se](https://www.trafiklab.se/) and stored in its raw original GTFS format but the data has also been imported into a [Cassandra](https://cassandra.apache.org/) database.
-FOr more information on data formats and how to use the KoDa Cassandra database please refer to the [KoDa Database page](./KoDaDatabase.md)
+The raw GTFS and GTFS-rt data has been downloaded from [trafiklab.se](https://www.trafiklab.se/) and stored in its raw original GTFS format but the data has also been imported into a [Cassandra](https://cassandra.apache.org/) database.

+To access the structured database a suer as to get an acount for the KoDa JupyterHub server.
+To requset an account please contact 'koda(at)ri.se'.

+For more information on data formats and how to use the KoDa Cassandra database please refer to the [KoDa Database page](./KoDaDatabase.md)

 # Example of usage